SF-WDI-LABS/tunely-angular/docs/sprint5.md

 > You must complete all of the previous sprint before starting this sprint. (excludes stretch challenges)

+> In this sprint you might notice that our instructions are getting a little more succinct; we're hoping that you're starting to feel more comfortable and developing more resourcefulness and independence.
+Still, if you get stuck, it's ok to ask a friend or your friendly neighborhood DIR, or instructor.

 ## Step 1

 We're going to add a button that allows our users to edit an album.